PixoDev/react-arch/README.md

 Each line of the array is a line in the generated snippet.
 Tabs and spaces are allowed.
-To inserta a line break add an empty array item.
+To insert a line break add an empty array item.
 If you want to insert the component name variable use `{-componentName-}`.